k-david-pearce/Unsupervised-Word-Embeddings-Neuroscience/README.md

 ## Methods ##

-I used Columbia CLIO to search for academic articles related to the human limbic system, quantum effects in the brain, and artificial intelligence.
-Rather than use 'big data' to analyze millions of abstracts, I chose to find word associations between five articles:
+1. I used Columbia CLIO to search for academic articles related to the human limbic system, quantum effects in the brain, and artificial intelligence.
+2. Rather than use 'big data' to analyze millions of abstracts, I chose to find word associations between five articles, listed below.
 ---
 ## References ##